madskristensen/MiniBlog/README.md

 ### Configuring MiniBlog as Virtual Application

-Mini blog is very compact and can be configured as a Virtual Application so you'd be able to use it alongside your existing websites.
+MiniBlog is very compact and can be configured as a Virtual Application so you'd be able to use it alongside your existing websites.
 For example if you've got a running ASP.NET website at `http://yourexamplesite.com/` and you want to setup a blog under `/blog/` path, you could setup `http://yourexamplesite.com/blog/` with a few simple tweaks in web.config settings:

 - Set `blog:path` element of `appSettings` to the virtual path that you've configured for MiniBlog.
 Example with path `blog`